NixOS/nix.dev/source/guides/best-practices.md

 ```

 However, even when `<nixpkgs>` is replaced as shown in [](pinning-nixpkgs), the result may still not be fully reproducible.
-This is because, for historical reasons, the [Nixpkgs top-level expression] by default impurely reads from the file system to obtain configuration parameters.
+This is because for historical reasons the [Nixpkgs top-level expression] by default impurely reads from the file system to obtain configuration parameters.
 Systems that have the appropriate files populated may end up with different results.

 [Nixpkgs top-level expression]: https://github.com/NixOS/nixpkgs/blob/master/default.nix

-It is a well-known problem that can't be resolved without breaking existing setups.
+It is a well-known problem that cannot be resolved without breaking existing setups.

 :::{tip}
 Explicitly set [`config`](https://nixos.org/manual/nixpkgs/stable/#chap-packageconfig) and [`overlays`](https://nixos.org/manual/nixpkgs/stable/#chap-overlays) when importing Nixpkgs: